Naralux/mediacenter/README.md

     - `sudo chmod +x setup.sh` if it is not executable.
 4. Reboot (virtual) machine.
 5. The first time you run the stack `Zilean` is going to need some time to fill its database.
+    - *(You can of course use your preferred indexer instead and remove Zilean from the stack.)*
     - Configure `Zilean` by editing/creating `${ROOT_DIR}/config/zilean-config/settings.json`.
 See [wiki](https://ipromknight.github.io/zilean/configuration.html) for guidance.
-    - Why Zilean?
-Before Zilean I only used Torrentio, but practically zero series made it through the quality gates as prescribed by TRaSH-Guide.
-There appear to be some issues with the way Torrentio reports file sizes for season packs.
-You can of course use your preferred indexer instead and remove Zilean from the stack.
 6. Run `docker compose up -d`.
-    - Follow `Zilean` progress with `docker compose logs zilean -f`
-    - Continue when finished (could take >1H).
+    - If you decided to keep Zilean and have enabled its IMDB Matching functionality, this first run can take VERY long (>1.5 DAYS!).
 7. Setup RDTClient:
     - Settings -> General:
         - Maximum parallel downloads = `100`